Student Services Librarian

 This guide lists resources related to the microbiological sciences which are useful for locating literature across a range of topics in bacteriology and virology.
 To access licensed library resources from off-campus, please use the library VPN.
-Axel is happy to help if you have questions or need additional assistance.
+Ruth is happy to help if you have questions or need additional assistance.

 Searching in a library catalog requires looking for broader topics such as bacterial signalling or viral genetics rather than the more specific yersinia quorum sensing or zika genetics.

 Bergey’s Manual of Systematics of Archaea and Bacteria (BMSAB) is a reference work aimed at undergraduates, graduate students, researchers, professors and experienced professionals at all levels.
 Bergey’s is the most complete and authoritative description of bacterial and archaeal diversity and includes over 1,750 articles – equivalent to over 8 volumes in print.
 About a hundred new genera and 600+ new species have been described per year for each of the last 5 years.
 To remain abreast of this explosion in knowledge of the microbial world, an electronic manual with frequent updates is necessary.
 The BMSAB is an essential tool for anyone at the forefront of research in microbiology.